 Our drug development strategy is to clinically test and seek regulatory approval for our product candidates in indications in which we believe there is the most evidence that we will be able to generate proof-of-concept data.
 We may then expand to clinical testing in other medical indications.
 Conducting clinical trials for additional indications for our product candidates requires substantial technical, financial, and human resources and is prone to the risks of failure inherent in drug development.
-We cannot provide any assurance that we will be successful in our effort to obtain regulatory approval for our product candidates for additional indications.
+We cannot provide any assurance that we will be successful in our effort to obtain regulatory approval for our product candidates for additional indications even if we obtain approval for our initial indications.